 63.3 If after 1 hour of play being suspended play cannot recommence, the match is abandoned.

-Note there are copies of the Laws of the Sport of Bowls which include the Domestic Regulations available at the Club for $9 or utilise the club copies as required
+Note– Copies of the Laws of the Sport of Bowls including the Domestic Regulations available at the Club for $9, or utilise the club copies as required (including Conditions of Play)

 Latest update a number of changes to the 2017-18 COPs